red-rj/sessions/README.md

 # Red Sessions
+Red Sessions is a library for accessing arguments and environment variables from anywhere in your program.

-Red Sessions is an implementation of the proposed P1275's Desert Sessions API - See link above for details on the paper it self.
+It's an implementation of the proposed P1275's Desert Sessions API - See link above for details on the paper it self.

-## Features:
-- Access program arguments and environment variables anywhere in a safe, easy way.
-- UTF8 safe storage

 ## Overview
 What's in the package?

-- `arguments` is an _immutable_ wrapper around the old `argv` pointer, it's elements are the same for the lifetime of the application, behaves like a `std::vector<T> const`.
+- `arguments` an _immutable_ wrapper around the old `argv` pointer, behaves like a `std::vector<T> const`.
-- `environment` is and an _associative container_ like class, it let's you get and set environment variables like getting and setting keys in a `std::map`!
+- `environment` an _associative container_-like class, it let's you get and set environment variables like getting and setting keys in a `std::map`, but with a couple of differences:
+    - `environment::operator[]` returns `environment::variable`, a proxy for interacting a single environment variable.
+You may assign it to a string to get the value or keep an instance of it, in which case it keeps the value at the time of construction and allows assigning a string to it to change the value of that environment variable.
+- The `join_paths` function allows joining a series of `std::filesystem::path` into a `std::string` *(not implemented)*

 Both are empty classes and can be freely constructed around.